hiptest/hiptest-publisher/README.md

-        --test-run-name=NAME         Export data from a test run identified by its name --only=CATEGORIES            Restrict export to given file categories (--only=list to list them) --without=CATEGORIES         Exclude file categories from import (--only=list to list them) -x, --xml-file=PROJECT_XML       XML file to use instead of fetching it from HipTest --tests-only                 (deprecated) alias for --only=tests (default: false) --actionwords-only           (deprecated) alias for --only=actionwords (default: false) --actionwords-signature      Export actionwords signature (default: false)
+        --test-run-name=NAME         Export data from a test run identified by its name --only=CATEGORIES            Restrict export to given file categories (--only=list to list them) --without=CATEGORIES         Exclude file categories from import (--only=list to list them) -x, --xml-file=PROJECT_XML       XML file to use instead of fetching it from CucumberStudio --tests-only                 (deprecated) alias for --only=tests (default: false) --actionwords-only           (deprecated) alias for --only=actionwords (default: false) --actionwords-signature      Export actionwords signature (default: false)